BowlingX/flexcss/demo/forms/index.md

 inlineValidation: true,
 // validate in realtime (on `realtimeEventKey` event)
 realtime: true,
-// timeout when realtime event should be captured
+// timeout when realtime event should be captured (throttling)
 realtimeTimeout: 250,
 // event that should be used for realtime
 realtimeEventKey: 'keyup'